symmetryinvestments/zfs-on-root-installer/README.md

 Booting with a USB Stick
 ------------------------

-When booting off a USB Stick, some EFI versions do not support booting from the stick as if it was a cdrom, so the most compatible method is to write the boot image to the usb stick.
-But that means you need to keep track of twice as many image files - so ideally, all the EFI versions would work the same..
+When using the ISO image, be aware that some EFI versions do not support booting from the stick as if it was a cdrom.

-Use dd (or similar) to write iso/boot.img to your USB Stick.
+The ISO file is mainly built for people who are remotely installing a server using a IPMI or BMC controller and a Virtual CDROM.

 Some notes on UEFI
 ------------------